MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/displaying-table-rows-and-columns.md

 **Applies to**: Outlook

- A property page can be used by an address book provider to enable users to define new e-mail recipients.
+ A property page can be used by an address book provider to enable users to define new email recipients.

 The corresponding display table contains four rows, one for each control.
 The values for the columns that indicate position are as follows.